-- a.
-Maintain a high level of Greek life and inter-fraternal relationships within the university; - b.
-Encourage student leadership and personal development; - c.
-Cooperate with university officials in an effort to maintain high social and scholastic standards throughout the university; and - d.
-Serve as a forum for the discussion of questions of mutual interest and concern to the university, fraternities and sororities.
+- Maintain a high level of Greek life and inter-fraternal relationships within the university; - Encourage student leadership and personal development; - Cooperate with university officials in an effort to maintain high social and scholastic standards throughout the university; and - Serve as a forum for the discussion of questions of mutual interest and concern to the university, fraternities and sororities.
 The NPHC has its adopted by-laws.

-3. Greek Lettered Council (GLC)
+b.
+Greek Lettered Council (GLC)